 The premium option has a well-made style suggestion system for reader engagement and delivery quality.
-Additionally, you gain access to a built-in plagiarism checker, and even human editors (although a bit pricey) to help fine-tune your writing.
+You gain access to a built-in plagiarism checker, and even human editors (although pricey) to help fine-tune your writing.

 Personally, Grammarly is my go-to editing tool because it has the highest correction accuracy among the similar programs I’ve tried.
 However, you should take each suggestion with a grain of salt since the program is not infallible giving incorrect suggestions from time to time.

 Use common sense when considering the corrections, and combine it with a tool like Ludwig (no #8 here) if you’re not sure if you said something the right way.